zhiqiujiang/zhiqiujiang.github.io/_pages/about.md

 * 03-2023: Our [ZEV paper](https://doi.org/10.1016/j.tranpol.2023.03.002){:target="_blank"} examining consumers’ preferences and willingness to pay for zero-emission vehicle was accepted for publication in the Journal of Transport Policy!
 * 11-2022: Our paper about designing, developing, and evaluating a multi-agent chatbot platform for public input elicitation was accepted for the proceedings of 2023 ACM SIGCHI CSCW!
 * 04-2022: Our [Driverless shuttles paper](https://doi.org/10.1016/j.jpubtr.2022.100018){:target="_blank"} was accepted for publication in the Journal of Public Transportation!
+* 02-2022: Our [Mapping instability paper](https://groups.cs.umass.edu/nmahyar/wp-content/uploads/sites/8/2022/09/Mapping-Instability-Amps-Proceedings-Series-26.2.pdf){:target="_blank"} investigating the effects of the pandemic was accepted to the Environments By Design: Health, Wellbeing And Place Conference 2022.
 * 07-2021: I defended my PhD dissertation at University of Virginia!
 * 05-2021: I was awarded the CDS Postdoctoral Fellowship in the Department of Computer Science at UMass Amherst!